World Indigenous Games: Facts

 The WIN games in Brazil, hosted in Palmas, capital of the state of Tocantins, were developed on a partnership led by the Municipality of Palmas, under the administration of mayor Carlos Franco Amastha, the Intertribal Committee, ran by chiefs Carlos and Marcos Terena and the Ministry of Sports of Brazil.
 Over 300 international media and press companies covered the event, 3000 athletes competed, and the 10 days programme was followed by an audience of 10.000 people on a daily basis.
 The opening ceremony was attended by former president of Brazil Dilma Rousseff and several indigenous leaders and diplomatic representatives of the 30 participant countries.

 The WIN Games in Canada, the second edition, had the "Friendship Spear", symbol of the Games, passed by Mayor Carlos Amastha, host of the 1st World Games in history to chief Willie Littlechild, Canadian representative.

+Formation of the World Council of Indigenous Games (WIG)

+The World Council of Indigenous Games (WIG) was formed as an international non-profit organization to unite Indigenous communities and promote their traditional sports and cultural heritage on a global platform.
+Established in India, WIG was created with the vision of providing a structured, representative, and inclusive body to support Indigenous games, protect cultural traditions, and encourage participation from member nations worldwide.
+Today, WIG includes members from 100+ countries, working collectively to preserve Indigenous identity through sport and culture.

+WIG was introduced with the approval and blessings of Chief Willie Littlechild (J. Wilton Littlechild), a respected global Indigenous leader and a driving force behind the World Indigenous Games.
+In honour of his lifelong contributions, WIG has also instituted the International Wilton Award, recognizing outstanding achievements and service toward the promotion of Indigenous sports and cultural preservation.